Quantum of the Seas

 Quantum of the Seas is a currently operated by Royal Caribbean International and is the lead ship of her class.
 At her time of delivery in 2014, Quantum of the Seas was the third largest cruise ship in the world by gross tonnage.
-She is currently deployed to serve the Alaskan and Australian cruise markets and is expected to begin servicing the Mexican market out of Los Angeles in November 2025.
+She has served the Alaskan and Australian cruise markets and began servicing the Mexican market out of Los Angeles as of November 2025.